tc39/proposal-private-fields/README.md

 1. For a base class, after the new object is allocated.
 1. For a derived class, immediately after the super call returns.

-There is no facility for deleting entries from private field WeakMaps.

 ### Syntax

 The lexical grammar is extended with an additional token: